-When the ACDET pin voltage is higher than 3.15V, it is considered as adapter over voltage.
-ACOK will be pulled low, and charge will be disabled.
-ACFET will be turned off to disconnect the high voltage adapter to system during ACOVP.
-BATFET will be turned on if turns on conditions are valid.
-See the System Power Selection section for details.
+When ACDET pin voltage is higher than 3.15V, it is considered as adapter over voltage.
+ACOK will be pulled low and charge will be disabled during ACOVP.
+RBFET will keep on as long as the turns on conditions are valid.
+See the RBFET Turn on and off section for details.
+System can use ACOK signal to turn off ACFET for adapter over voltage protection.
+After ACFET is turned off, RBFET will be turned off when turns off conditions are valid.